qtc-de/beanshooter/README.md

 positional arguments:

  Basic Operations
+    attr                 set or get MBean attributes
     brute                bruteforce JMX credentials
-    invoke               invoke the specified method on the specified MBean deploy               deploys the specified MBean on the JMX server enum                 enumerate the JMX service for common vulnerabilities list                 list available MBEans on the remote MBean server serial               perform a deserialization attack
+    deploy               deploys the specified MBean on the JMX server enum                 enumerate the JMX service for common vulnerabilities info                 display method and attribute information on an MBean invoke               invoke the specified method on the specified MBean list                 list available MBEans on the remote MBean server serial               perform a deserialization attack
     stager               start a stager server to deliver MBeans undeploy             undeploys the specified MBEAN from the JMX server

  MBean Operations
+    diagnostic           Diagnostic Command MBean
+    hotspot              HotSpot Diagnostic MBean
-    tonka                general purpose bean for executing commands and uploading or download files mlet                 default JMX bean that can be used to load additional beans dynamically tomcat               tomcat MemoryUserDatabaseMBean used for user management
+    mlet                 default JMX bean that can be used to load additional beans dynamically recorder             jfr Flight Recorder MBean
+    tomcat               tomcat MemoryUserDatabaseMBean used for user management tonka                general purpose bean for executing commands and uploading or download files

 named arguments:
   -h, --help             show this help message and exit